-Langley Residential Support Services (Langley) recognizes that adults with intellectual disabilities want to be a part of their community, have friends and relationships, and be involved in activities that interest them.
+Langley Residential Support Services (Langley) recognizes that adults with developmental disabilities want to be a part of their community, have friends and relationships, and be involved in activities that interest them.
 These desires are not only normal, but healthy too!

 “I love/like to: read about sports, listen to country music, play basketball, learn about math, read Harry Potter, listen to classical music, cook, read the Washington Post, play the drums and learn new things…”

 …Just a few of the varied interests of Langley residents

 Through our Life Enrichment Programs, we partner with many organizations to offer a variety of activities including: basketball, bowling, softball, literacy club, summer reading club, friendship club, outings to sports events and cultural activities--plus much more.

 By participating in activities with others, individuals with intellectual disabilities can practice the social skills they learned from their Langley counselors.
 This helps build their confidence and self-esteem, which enables them to become more self-sufficient.

 “We are providing such enrichment to their lives so that they can live just like you and I do.
 Their social lives are busier than mine.
 They have opportunities to see what the world is about.” …A Langley Program Manager